SteadyCadence/api-docs/content/03-organization.md

 GET /api/v1/organizations/
 ```

+The above method returns all of the publicly available organizations in the platform.

 **Response**

-The response body is an array containing [organization JSON objects](#organization-1).
+The response body is an array containing [organization JSON objects](#user-content-example-organization-json-object).

 #### Example response